menandmice/micetro_docs/guides/user-manual/active_directory.rst

 Removing an AD Forest
 ---------------------

-To remove an AD Forest from the Men & Mice Suite:
+To remove an AD Forest from the Men&Mice Suite:

 1. In the Object Browser, expand the AD Sites object category.